Apply for CPL

 CPL Interest Form

 This form is best fit for students who have earned experience from work, military training, industry certifications, professional development learning, state/federal government training and more!
-To see a full list of the different types of experience that counts, please visit our Eligibility page.
+To see the list of CPL-eligible courses, visit the CPL Course List.
+To see a full list of the different types of experience that count, please visit our CPL Eligibility page.

 Step 1 - Submit the Interest Form